ronh991/Blender2MSFS2/README.md

 # Blender2MSFS2
 Collaborative adoption of Blender2MSFS which apparently has been left in limbo by its author

+Ron Haertel - 0.42.0 author (super experimental - DO NOT USE FOR PRODUCTION - ALPHA testing only) Ver 0.42.0 - Updated to the latest Khronos version of the blender gltf exporter with the MSFS 2020 specific ASOBO gltf extensions
+New - Pearlescnet - not operational yet
+New - added more UV export data - texture tiling - not operational yet.
+New - FBW - importer - not operational

+Fixed Windshield - alpha panel information not appearing.

 The releases of the upstream Blender2MSFS are archived at https://www.fsdeveloper.com/forum/resources/blender2msfs-toolkit.256/history .
 As can be seen, there has been no public releases since